Disclaimer: All characters and settings belong to BioWare. I own nothing.

 "You are not."
 Sten countered.
 "You humans.
 Thought is not to do, to do is not to think.
 Sever yourself from one before you attempt the other."

 Right.
-Sten was a strange man, if one could call the qunari men.
+Sten was a strange man...if one could call the qunari men.
 But he had taken it upon himself to re-teach me the sword.
 After I had lost my sight to Andraste's Flames, a poison used by Leliana's once lover and mentor, Marjolaine, I thought I had lost all usefulness as a warrior.
 Sten had not endured my melancholy well.
-He had publicly upbraided me in front of the camp, decrying my weaknesses and lack of adaptability.
+We had publicly upbraided me in front of the camp, decrying my weaknesses and lack of adaptability.

 All who are born to the Qun will serve their purpose, he had said, regardless of limitations.
 Even if blind, the warrior will submit to the Qun, and take his place.

 Angry, I had demanded that he instruct me as those among his people were taught.
-To my surprise, he had chuckled and accepted.
+To my surprise, he had accepted...with a sneer.

 Feel, hear the natural world, more of Sten's advice.
 Ground yourself in all that is around you.
 When you find something outside of that, then you know where to point your blade.

-Movement, cloth wrinkling, a cutting through the wind.
+Movement, leather creaking, a cutting through the wind.
 I lifted my blades and blocked Sten's overhead blow.
-The weight slid from my swords and I shifted my stance…caught the flat of Sten's blade against my rib cage.
+The weight slid from my swords and I shifted my stance...caught the flat of Sten's blade against my rib cage.
 I staggered back, gasping for breath.

 I dropped to my knees and Sten grunted.
 Maker's breath!
 I swore, driving my swords into the ground and clawing my way to my feet.
-I've been through worse.
+I have been through worse.
 Heavens and hells, I died not a fortnight ago.
 If I can walk back from eternity, I can fight blind.